How to Fix Bad Galaxy S9 Battery Life

 The Samsung Galaxy S9 and Galaxy S9+ are great phones with plenty to love.
-They’re also nearly two years old and some users are dealing with bad battery life.
-Whether that’s from Android 9 Pie, the Android 10 beta, or other issues, here are 10 tips to fix bad Galaxy S9 battery life problems.
+They’re also two years old and some users are dealing with bad battery life and other problems.
+Whether that’s from the Galaxy Android 10 update or just in general.
+With that in mind here are several tips to fix bad Galaxy S9 battery life problems.

-Similar to previous models, the Galaxy S9 has a decently sized 3,000 mAh battery and the bigger Galaxy S9+ comes in at 3,500 mAh.
+Similar to previous models, the Galaxy S9 has a large 3,000 mAh battery and the bigger Galaxy S9+ comes in at 3,500 mAh.
 Plus, they both have fast and wireless charging.

 Samsung phones have a ton of different options, controls, and settings that you can change for an improved experience.
 Be careful though as some of them will have a negative effect on battery life.
 You can use the battery saver mode if you’re in a pinch, but our tips will benefit your day-to-day usage.
 Even here in 2020 as your battery starts to show signs of aging.

 Find Apps Eating Up Your Battery

 If you use an app a lot it’s going to drain your battery.
 At the same time, some situations occur where an app uses an abnormal amount, more than it should, and that’s what we’re trying to avoid.
 We’ve seen this with the Oculus app Samsung pre-installs on the phones, Google Maps, and even Facebook.
-We’re seeing a lot of complaints about Galaxy S9 Android 10 (One UI 2.0 beta) battery drain.
-Remember, that’s early beta software, and the final update in early 2020 should yield better results.
+We saw a lot of complaints about Galaxy S9 Android 10 (One UI 2.0) battery drain on the beta, but things are better on the final release

 To start, go to Settings > Device Maintenance > Battery > Battery Usage to see what’s going on.